JohnNay/llm-lobbyist/README.md

 ```
 ANSWER: YES.
-EXPLANATION: Alkermes Plc develops and commercializes products designed to address the unmet needs of patients suffering from addiction and schizophrenia, which are both addressed in the bill.
-Additionally, the bill requires the Centers for Medicare & Medicaid Services (CMS) to negotiate with pharmaceutical companies regarding prices for drugs covered under the Medicare prescription drug benefit, which could potentially impact Alkermes Plc.
+EXPLANATION: Alkermes Plc is a biopharmaceutical company that develops and commercializes products designed to address unmet medical needs of patients in major therapeutic areas, including addiction and schizophrenia.
+This bill requires the Centers for Medicare & Medicaid Services (CMS) to negotiate with pharmaceutical companies regarding prices for drugs covered under the Medicare prescription drug benefit, which could potentially impact Alkermes Plc's products.
 CONFIDENCE: 95
 ```